MCai416/Linear-Regressions/README.md

 Inside LinRegModule:

-1) OLS with panel/twoway standard errors.
+1) OLS with twoway standard errors.
 Located in Ridge.py

 This programme is used to replace STATA's twoway standard error robust regression, where I have encountered a twoway correlation in a panel data for my undergraduate dissertation.